Max-sm-yc/ConvolutionGate/README.md

      Conv Kernel     60.45        81.61
      Matmul 2        47.57        72.35

-With increased batch size / sequence size this becomes more manageable and results in the kernel becoming more performant than PyTorch eager.
+With increased batch size / sequence size fixed overheads are amortized over a greater amount of tokens.
 Validation was conducted via comparison with PyTorch implementation, errors fell within expected floating point bounds.
 I expect that the kernel is faster than eager implementation due to benefits of compilation and the fused convolution allowing more efficient memory movement.
 ![alt text](assets/benchmark_dashboard.png)
 *Speedups most noticeable as total tokens are in the center of the range*